 We know that there are consequences to sin and we know that we can't go back and change the past.
 But God has no regrets and He can change anything!
 No, He doesn't change the past.
-Instead He uses it to change the future.
+Instead, He uses it to change the future.
 For instance, Adam and Eve ate the forbidden fruit and condemned all of mankind to a sin nature that we can't get rid of.
 But God was able to take that action and craft a plan for the redemption of mankind.

 King David committed adultery with another man's wife, then had her husband killed to cover up his sin.
 As a result, the baby that was born from that union died.
-But after David's confession, God was able to use the union of David and Bathsheba to produce Solomon, from whom the Messiah came.
+But after David's confession, God was able to use the union of David and Bathsheba to produce Solomon, through whom the Messiah eventually came.
 Again, God was able to redeem David's sinful act.

 So, what does it mean to redeem something?
 I remember when I was a young boy, whenever my parents purchased things at the grocery store or at the hardware store, they were given "Green Stamps."
-The more they spent, the more green stamps they received.
-When they got home they licked the stamps and put them in books.
-Then, when they had enough, they went to the "Redemption Center" and used the books of green stamps to purchase something else.
-In Greek, the word translated "redeem" is agoradzo, which means "to purchase."
+The more they spent, the more Green Stamps they received.
+When they got home, they licked the stamps and put them in books.
+Then, when they had enough, they went to the "Redemption Center" and used the books of Green Stamps to purchase something else.
+The thing that was purchased was "redeemed" with green stamps.
+In Greek, the word translated "redeem" is agoradzō, which means "to purchase."